-Describe Siebel's approach to the universal view of the customer and the number of people now
+Describe Siebel's approach to the universal view of the customer and the number of people now deploying it.
+CDI

-CDI has multiple components with customer data repositories and integration.
+has multiple components with customer data repositories and integration.
 The various components are sold in modules.
 There's always some core component you have to buy, but you buy pieces a la carte.
 Overall, the product line has 120 customers.
 What do they buy?

 Most of our customers start off with the business problem or requirement of wanting to create a single view of the customer.
 This tends to be the driving factor.
 It means integrating data across different repositories with the intent of having a unified view in terms of details, contact information, purchasing preferences, purchasing history and the ancillary accounts or other customers that relate to them.
 One retail financial institution is faced with a challenge of privacy.
 As soon as they create a single view, they must then deal with legislation, like the Gramm-Leach-Bliley Act, which says you're restricted as to what you can do with that information.